ShivaSankeerth/shivasankeerth.github.io/index.md

 </div>

 ## Career Updates
-- [29/04/2022] I will intern at Zoom Video Communications as an Machine Learning Research Intern this Summer 2022.
+- [29/04/2022] I will intern at Zoom Video Communications as an Machine Learning Research Intern in their NLU team this Summer 2022.
 - [22/1/2022] Started working as an Research Assistant under [Prof Shubham Jain](http://shubhamjain.net/) for the Spring 2022 Semester at SBU.
 - [19/08/2021] I started my M.S. in Computer Science at [SBU](https://www.cs.stonybrook.edu/) under the supervision of [Prof. I.V.
 Ramakrishnan](http://www.cs.stonybrook.edu/~ram/).
 - [19/08/2019] I started my Bachelors in Information Technology at [Osmania University](https://www.osmania.ac.in/)  with Thesis under the supervision of [Prof. Nikitha Kukunuru](https://scholar.google.co.in/citations?user=_mZ8KEwAAAAJ&hl=en).